trparky/Bitwarden-Vault-Export-Script/README.md

 As stated in the script file, the script is based upon another (Bash) script created by "David H".
 I took his script, added much more functionality, and eventually converted it over to a Powershell script.

 # Environment Setup
 In order for this Powershell script to work and you know, export your Bitwarden Vault, you'll need the Bitwarden CLI executable.
-You can do so by going to https://bitwarden.com/download/ and scrolling down to the section that reads "Command Line Interface".
+You can get it by going to https://bitwarden.com/download/ and scrolling down to the section that reads "Command Line Interface".
 In the case of this script, since it was built to run on Windows, you'll want to choose the Windows version.

 Once you have the BW.EXE file, simply drop it into the same folder as you have this script and modify the $saveFolder to point it to the folder in which the script and BW.EXE exists.